madpiano/2019-432/quizzes/quiz2/README.md

 # Information for Quiz 2

+## Updating the Quiz

+Though we've made a substantial effort to address any points of confusion, it is likely that someone taking the Quiz will identify an issue which needs general clarification.
+Should that happen, Dr. Love will post a correction or clarification here, and will alert you to that posting via email.

+# There has been a correction to Question 34.

+Everywhere it said 'data24', should have read 'data34'.
+The current versions of the Quiz and the zipped file are corrected, as of 2019-04-27 at 2:30 PM

+## Details on the Quiz

 Quiz 2 includes 36 questions, not including the selection of your name, and the final affirmation at the end.
 You must complete this Quiz by 2 PM on Thursday 2019-05-02.
 All materials will be available here by 5 PM on Thursday April 25.

 ## 1. The Google Form You'll Need to Actually Submit Your Responses is at http://bit.ly/432-2019-quiz-2-form